yaroslav-pryshchepa/car-sharing-app/README.md

-## 🚗 Car Sharing API 🚗
+# 🚗 Car Sharing API 🚗

-### Intro
+## Introduction

-Welcome to the Car Sharing Service Backend — a scalable, modular RESTful API built with Java and Spring Boot.
+The Car Sharing Service Backend is a scalable, modular RESTful API built with Java and Spring Boot.
-This project powers a comprehensive car sharing management system, offering endpoints to manage users, cars, rentals, payments, and other core functionalities, all while ensuring strong security and thorough documentation.
+It powers a comprehensive car sharing management system, providing endpoints to manage users, cars, rentals, payments, and other core functionalities — all while ensuring strong security and thorough documentation.

-The main technology behind the project is Java and Spring Boot.
-It has all the necessities of a modern day Web application, an online car sharing service in particular.
-Let me show you the details!
-The system is designed following a Layered Architecture, which ensures clear separation of concerns, easier maintenance, and future scalability.
+The system follows a **Layered Architecture**, which ensures a clear separation of concerns, easier maintenance, and future scalability.
-It integrates modern backend technologies and tools to simplify development, improve testing and deployment processes, and enhance security.
+It integrates modern backend technologies and tools to simplify development, improve testing and deployment processes, and enhance overall security, making it a solid foundation for a modern web-based car sharing service.
 ---
 ### Challenges faced
  - Configuring Docker to work with an existing MySQL database running inside a container